danielteng520/Rotten-Fruit-Classification/README.md

 - Images were preprocessed to ensure consistency, including resizing to uniform dimensions and standardizing formats to JPEG and PNG.
 - The dataset was split into training, validation, and test sets (60%, 20%, and 20%) to provide a fair comparison across models.

+## Dataset and Preprocessing Files

+Due to their large size, the folders for data preprocessing and the resized dataset are not included directly in this repository.
+Instead, they can be downloaded from the **Releases** section.

+- **Preprocessing**: This folder contains scripts and resources used in the data cleaning and preprocessing steps, which prepare the raw data for analysis and model training.
+- **Resized_Dataset**: This folder contains the dataset after resizing and standardization, formatted for input into the deep learning models.

+You can download both folders as a compressed file from the latest [GitHub Release](https://github.com/danielteng520/Rotten-Fruit-Classification/releases/tag/v1.0)

 ## Approach
 1. **Preprocessing**: Images were resized and standardized.
 Data augmentation and transfer learning were applied to improve model robustness.
 2. **Evaluation Metrics**: Models were assessed using accuracy, AUC-ROC scores, and confusion matrices to capture performance across various metrics.